ARM-software/arm-trusted-firmware/docs/firmware-design.md

 memory as possible when it is loaded into Trusted SRAM.

 The location of the BL3-2 image will result in different memory maps.
-This is illustrated in the following diagrams using the TSP as an example.
+This is illustrated for both FVP and Juno in the following diagrams, using the TSP as an example.

+Note: Loading the BL3-2 image in TZC secured DRAM doesn't change the memory layout of the other images in Trusted SRAM.

-**TSP in Trusted SRAM (default option):**
+**FVP with TSP in Trusted SRAM (default option):**

                Trusted SRAM
     0x04040000 +----------+  loaded by BL2  ------------------